Fordi/how-to-c/how-to-c.md

 ### misc thoughts

-#### Never use `malloc`
+#### Allocation

+You should usually use `calloc`.
+For most allocations, there is no performance penalty for getting zero'd memory.

+That said, `calloc` *does* have a performance impact for **huge** allocations, and on some embedded targets, legacy hardware, etc - but in no case is it slower than a `malloc/memset` call.

+Additionally, zeroing memory often means that buggy code (yes, your code is buggy.
+So's mine.) will have consistent behavior; but, by definition, it will not have correct behavior.
+Consistently incorrect behavior can be more difficult to track down.
+If you're trying to program defensively, you might consider initializing allocated memory to some value that's known to be _in_valid rather than one that might be valid.

-You should always use `calloc`.
-There is no performance penalty for getting zero'd memory.
-If you don't like the function protype of `calloc(object count, size per object)` you can wrap it with `#define mycalloc(N) calloc(1, N)`.
+If you don't like the function protype of `calloc(object count, size per object)` you can wrap it with `#define mycalloc(N) calloc(1, N)` - though, this may not always be the best thing to do.

-Readers have commented on a few things here:

-* `calloc` *does* have a performance impact for **huge** allocations
-* `calloc` *does* have a performance impact on weird platforms (minimal embedded systems, game consoles, 30 year old hardware, ...)
-* wrapping `calloc(element count, size of each element)` is not always a good idea.
-* a good reason to avoid `malloc()` is it can't check for integer overflow and is a potential security risk
-* `calloc` allocations remove valgrind's ability to warn you about unintentional reads or copies of uninitialized memory since allocations get initialized to `0` automatically

-Those are good points, and that's why we always must do performance testing and regression testing for speed across compilers, platforms, operating systems, and hardware devices.

 One advantage of using `calloc()` directly without a wrapper is, unlike `malloc()`, `calloc()` can check for integer overflow because it multiplies its